EMMC-ASBL/tripper/docs/tools/datadoc.md

 options:
   -h, --help            show this help message and exit --backend BACKEND, -b BACKEND
                         Triplestore backend to use.
-Defaults to 'rdflib' - an in-memory rdflib triplestore, that can be pre-loaded with --parse.
+Defaults to "rdflib" - an in-memory rdflib triplestore, that can be pre-loaded with --parse.
   --base-iri BASE_IRI, -B BASE_IRI